-The row over Mayor Bloomberg’s soda ban has ignited debate about how far government should go in encouraging healthier lifestyles.
-Whether or not you believe in direct intervention like the soda ban, one fact is hard to refute: Too much processed sugar is a contributor to the obesity epidemic, especially among children.
+It feels like we can't go a month without some discussion about a soda ban or tax as a public health initiative to curb obesity and diabetes.
+Whether or not you believe in direct intervention like taxes or bans, however, one fact is hard to refute: Too much processed sugar is a contributor to the obesity epidemic, especially among children.

-Even juice, which many parents offer as a supposedly healthy alternative to sodas, is not exactly consequence-free.
-Fruit juices are extremely high in sugar and low in other essential nutrients like fiber, when compared to whole fruit.
-Just one cup of orange juice, for example, contains 112 calories compared to the 62 calories in a single orange.
+Even fruit juice, which many parents offer as a supposedly healthy alternative to sodas, is not consequence-free.
+Fruit juices are extremely high in sugar and low in other essential nutrients like fiber, when compared with whole fruit.
+Just one cup of orange juice, for example, contains 112 calories compared with the 62 calories in a single orange.

 Milk or milk alternatives